 Several experts are predicting a future for finance technology that is mostly about predicting the future.
-According to them, predictive analytics and real-time decision making will become more commonplace in finance organizations, thanks to the convergence of cloud computing,
+According to them, predictive analytics and real-time decision making will become more commonplace in finance organizations, thanks to the convergence of cloud computing, big data and mobile.

 One big reason is cost.
 In-memory databases and analytics should begin moving into the price range of a lot more companies, giving them greater flexibility and speed in adapting the models they use to project revenues and other metrics, according to Robert Kugel, senior vice president and research director at Ventana Research in San Ramon, Calif.
 This new analytical dexterity will change how, when and where companies make management decisions.